Do you know approximately 20% of married couples fall under the category of a sexless marriage?

 What can be done to improve physical intimacy?

-The key to resolving intimacy issues is to take things slow, find out what each partner likes and doesn’t like in terms of physical intimacy, and encouraging physical closeness in non-romantic ways such as simply holding hands, sitting next to each other while watching films, talking walks together, and so on.
+The key to resolving intimacy issues is to take things slow, find out what each partner likes and doesn’t like in terms of physical intimacy, and encouraging physical closeness in non-romantic ways, such as simply holding hands, sitting next to each other while watching films, taking walks together, and so on.